colab-coop/colab-coop/src/blog/markdown/after-the-platformcoop-afterparty-is-another-party.md

 <div class="spacing--sm"></div>
 </section>

 One more thing!
 Do you want more space for discussion and link-sharing?
 People are reorganizing a Slack channel for #platformcoop.
 [Click here to get an auto-invite](https://ioo.coop/connect)!

-(Bonus: in addition to Slack, you can also join an email list, a couple Facebook groups, and [social.coop](https://social.coop) - an instance of the open source and federated Twitter alternative Mastadon!)
+Bonus: in addition to Slack, you can also join an email list, a couple Facebook groups, and a co-op node on Mastadon, the open source and federated Twitter alternative!